MinuMThomas/FunQuiz-portfolio2/README.md

 #### User Stories
 First time users
 - As a user of the site, I want to check how this page work
-- As a user of the site, I want to see what is this quiz about
+- As a user of the site, I want to see what kind of riddles

 #### Site owner